 Selecting a Topic You Feel Excited + Inspired About

 Sometimes, just getting invested in the topic you want to write about it enough to motivate you to work hard on your research paper.
-To find a topic that you feel excited and inspired about, pull out a piece of paper or a notepad and write down the following question:
+To find a topic that you feel excited and inspired about, pull out your notepad and write the following question at the top of the page:

-What is one aspect of the field of educational administration + leadership that you’re curious about?
+What is one aspect of the field of educational administration + leadership that I’m curious about?

 Do this: Write down 3-5 possible topics that are specific and which can realistically be approached in the 3,000 - 6,000 words you may have to complete your research paper.
 What topics interest you?
 What topics haven’t been explored enough in the research articles you may have already read?

-I went back through the stacks of research articles I’ve read in the past, and found a few examples of topics that I’ve chosen to write about:
+In preparing to write this post, I went back through the stacks of research articles I’ve written over the years and pulled out a few examples to demonstrate the kinds of topics I wrote about:

 A Uses and Gratifications Perspective on Administrators’ Use of Twitter to Improve Research and Practice within the Field of Educational Administration and Leadership